 When Aaron came up there with Grace this year (he’d been there before), he took the most beautiful pictures of the tree ever.
 They made the tree immortal in the way art can.
 Here’s one of them:

 ♦ This post is part of a series called “Climbing Bryan’s Mountain.”
 Go to its Lead Post.
-In 2016 Bryan’s living memorial, Emmanuel House, was named one of the “Top 100 Most Innovative” social change organizations in the world.
+In 2016 Bryan’s living memorial, Emmanuel House, founded by Rick and Desiree Guzman, was named one of the “Top 100 Most Innovative” social change organizations in the world.